alfathmuqoddas/react-app-simple/README.md

-# React App Simplified
+# React App Docker Images
-smaller create-react-app
-`git clone`, `npm install` and start by `npm start`
+React app with docker image support, so you can deploy it anywhere `git clone`, `npm install` and start by `npm start`

 ## Build and run with docker!